 Online classes do not necessarily provide traditional experiences, such as living in dorms or participating in campus social activities, but they offer more flexibility than some on-campus courses.
 Most Online Degree programs do not require students to commute to a campus location, so it is possible to work full-time and earn a degree at the same time.

 Online programs require the same course work as traditional schools—homework, tests, quizzes and other assignments must be done on time.
 If commuting to campus is a problem for you, online classes may be beneficial.

 Online degrees have come a long way in recent years.

 Attending a college that offers accredited online courses helps ensure that you are getting an online education from a reliable school.
-Harrison is accredited by the Accrediting Council for Independent Colleges and Schools (ACICS)—an accrediting institution recognized by the U.S. Department of Education.
+Harrison is recognized as accredited by the U.S. Department of Education pursuant to the terms of a Provisional Program Participation Agreement between the Harrison and the U.S. Department of Education dated December 22, 2016.

 Our goal is to help you successfully earn your degree in whatever way is best for you.
 That is why we offer a variety of academic programs both online and at multiple on-campus locations.